tinybooks/tinybooks.github.io/_posts/2016-01-19-facing-challenges.md

 I’ve always found Sugru’s story inspiring.
 It’s a story of relentless  – never-give-up – perseverance.
 It’s also a story that we can all learn from, about the power of staying true to your vision and following that vision to the end.

-In 2014, when I launched my Kickstarter for my design conference, [Break][03], Sugru founder Jane ni Dhulchaointigh – I prefer to call her ‘Jane’, as I’ve always struggled with accurate pronunciations – was right at the heart of my speaker wishlist.
+In 2014, when I launched my Kickstarter for my design conference, [Break][03], Sugru founder Jane Ni Dhulchaointigh – I prefer to call her ‘Jane’, as I’ve always struggled with accurate pronunciations – was right at the heart of my speaker wishlist.

 I was delighted when she agreed to speak at Break, and her talk – on the highs and lows of her journey – had attendees talking for quite some time afterwards.
 (It’s no exaggeration to say that she completely moved the audience.)